 - Hot-Blooded: It's why he's on an excursion, as his father thinks this is a way to channel his feisty attitude into something useful.

 - Kamehame Hadoken: The aura-powered Wave Palm releases a stream of aura with a dragon's head.

-- Ki Attacks: By holding the skill button slightly longer, he performs a souped up version of the skill (by consuming some of the EX Meter).
+- Ki Manipulation: By holding the skill button slightly longer, he performs a souped up version of the skill (by consuming some of the EX Meter).
 It's why he can charge up his EX Meter, because he constantly consumes them.

 - Lightning Bruiser: He's actually pretty fast, he hits hard, and he can take some damage fine.
 It's why he's balanced by trading in EX Meter for power.